Artificial Intelligence (AI)

 - Help determine the best person to contact to win the opportunity.
 Over time, the system will be able to teach itself to do an even better job of targeting potential customers and decision-makers by identifying which personal or professional attributes hold the most weight.
 As the software evolves, it will effectively create a system of continuous improvement for sales and marketing teams.

-- By enhancing and automating the routine-based parts of the business process, sales teams can focus on better serving the more complicated and human-demanding needs of customers.
+- By enhancing and automating the routine-based parts of the business process, sales teams can focus on better-serving customers’ more complicated and human-demanding needs.

 - Use Chatbots/assistants that: